RockstarLang/rockstar2/codewithrockstar.com/tutorial.md

 layout: main
 nav_exclude: true
 ---
-# Getting Started with Rockstar
+# Do You Wanna Get Rocked?

 Welcome!
 In this tutorial, you'll learn the basics of Rockstar, and find out what makes Rockstar one of the world's most delightfully pointless programming languages.

 ## Hello, World

 "Hello, World" in Rockstar looks like this: